VORANIGO® is the only targeted therapy approved for Grade 2 mIDH glioma

 Molecular profiling in glioma classification

-Identifying mutations is the key to precisely classifying adult-type diffuse glioma1,2
+Identifying mutations is the key to precisely classifying adult-type diffuse gliomas

-• The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend conducting initial IDH testing for the workup of all gliomas, followed by additional molecular characterization
+• The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend conducting initial IDH testing for the workup of all gliomas, followed by additional molecular characterization1,2

-• Adult-type diffuse gliomas, a subtype of glioma, are further categorized into 3 subtypes according to the mutational status of IDH and 1p/19q-codeletion in the 2021 WHO classification
+• Adult-type diffuse gliomas, a subtype of glioma, are further categorized into 3 subtypes according to the mutational status of IDH and 1p/19q-codeletion in the 2021 WHO classification2

 2021 WHO classification of adult-type diffuse gliomas2